-Summer’s coming (believe it or not) and here's a typical scenario with the average homeowner: They’re relaxing in their living room, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that terrible sound; drip... drip... drip.
-They turn their head to see the cat licking at a puddle that's steadily forming on the kitchen floor.
-Just like that, the mood changes: Worry, stress, and that sinking feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-No – the air conditioning equipment may be frozen.
-This can happen anywhere, from West Palm Beach to Thailand, regardless of weather.
+Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching Netflix, when suddenly he/she hears awful sound; drip... drip... drip.
+They look over to see the cat licking at a puddle that's slowly forming on the kitchen floor.
+Just like that, the mood changes: Anxiety, stress, and that “how much will this cost?” feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
+Nope – the air conditioning equipment may be frozen.
+This can occur anywhere, from West Palm Beach to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

 The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your West Palm Beach area home.
-The two main reasons why the evaporator coil may freeze:
+There are two primary reasons the evaporator coil may freeze:

 - Restricted air flow

 - Low refrigerant

 Either way, the outcome is that the air conditioner's evaporator coil does not properly disperse the heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 In short, the A/C has morphed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 Just make sure the A/C system is completely OFF.